lmletham/invisible_cell/README.md

 `HiddenCell` relies on the [Kino](https://github.com/trbflxr/kino) project.
 Use `Mix.install/2` in the setup section of your project to install `HiddenCell` and `Kino`.

+I've added changes to make the hidden cell invisible in Livebook.

 ```elixir
 Mix.install([{:kino, "~> 0.6.2"}, {:hidden_cell, github: "BrooklinJazz/hidden_cell"}])
 ```